Max Spearfishing is reader-supported. We may earn a small commission for purchases using our links. Click to learn more.

 - Connecting joints of the MAKO Spearguns Pole Spear are supported by recessed flush screw on connectors for a smooth release

 Scuba Choice 7ft Carbon Fiber Pole Spear

-Hands down, this is one of the best pole spears I’ve ever had the pleasure of using.
-And at this price range, it’s what we recommend as you’re truly getting value for money.
+Coming in close second of the best pole spears was this little beauty from Scuba Choice.
 It’s crafted from carbon fiber, not aluminium or fibreglass like many others at this price range.
 And it’s deadly in the water.
 Like a bullet the carbon fiber spear goes further and the single flopper tip keeps the resistance down to ensure you hit your target fish.
 It’s perfect for hunting mid-sized reef fish, and I actually prefer the flopper tip as the shaft will usually penetrate fully, so there’s little chance they’ll be able to tear themselves free.
 Oh and if you travel, or are looking for something compact, the shaft can be split into three pieces, fitting into a bag that’s just 37.5 inches (95 cm) when packed.
 Perfect to throw in the back of the car on your next beach trip.

 - Carbon fiber is 40% Lighter in weight compared with Fiber Glass.
 Also more durable than Fiber glass.